kendalls/jekyll-now/_posts/2018-11-26-Getting-Started-with-FakeXrmEasy.md

     Entity2Attribute = "roleid"
 });
 {% endhighlight %}

+And we can provide more information to FakeXrmEasy for it to deal with requests to retrieve attribute metadata.
+For example:
+{% highlight cs %}
+var accountMetadata = new EntityMetadata { LogicalName = Account.EntityLogicalName };
+accountMetadata.SetAttribute(new PicklistAttributeMetadata
+{
+    SchemaName = "statecode",
+    LogicalName = "statecode",
+    DisplayName = new Label("Status", 1033),
+    RequiredLevel = new AttributeRequiredLevelManagedProperty(
+        AttributeRequiredLevel.SystemRequired),
+    OptionSet = new OptionSetMetadata
+    {
+        IsGlobal = false,
+        OptionSetType = OptionSetType.State,
+        Options =
+        {
+            new OptionMetadata(new Label(
+                new LocalizedLabel("Active", 1033), null), 0),
+            // We can also do this if the code we're testing doesn't
+            // rely on user localised labels.
+            new OptionMetadata(new Label("Inactive", 1033), 1)
+        }
+    }
+});
+fakeContext.InitializeMetadata(accountMetadata);{% endhighlight %}

 FakeXrmEasy also provides methods to test plug-in/workflow execution context.
 The simplest is ExecutePluginWithContext, but you can use GetDefaultPluginContext() to provide images etc. See [https://dynamicsvalue.com/get-started/plugins](https://dynamicsvalue.com/get-started/plugins).